Razors Edge World Tour

-The Razors Edge World Tour was a concert tour played by the hard rock band AC/DC, in support of their twelfth studio album The Razors Edge.
+The Razors Edge World Tour was a concert tour played by the Australian hard rock band AC/DC, in support of their twelfth studio album The Razors Edge.
 This tour had 5 legs around the world lasting 12 months starting on 2 November 1990 in Worcester, Massachusetts, finishing on 16 November 1991 in Auckland, New Zealand.

 Background

 It was the only tour to feature drummer Chris Slade until the Rock or Bust World Tour.
 Williams, who was struck with a kidney infection was filled in by Paul Greg on bass for several concerts on the first North American leg.

 During the tour, the hugely successful Live at Donington show was performed.
 A video of the show has been released on VHS, then on DVD and Blu-ray.
 By the end of the tour, the band had grossed over 17 million dollars.

-On 18 January 1991, three fans were crushed at a show in Salt Lake City when they fell to the floor at the beginning of the concert and were stepped on by other concertgoers, prompting the band to stop playing early on.
+On 18 January 1991, three teen-age fans were crushed to death at a show in Salt Lake City when they fell to the floor at the beginning of the concert and were stepped on by other concertgoers, prompting the band to stop playing early on.
 Audience members were asking the band to stop the concert when the band was continuing to perform.
 The incident has since been a sore spot for AC/DC's rhythm guitarist Malcolm Young, according to their VH1 Behind The Music special in which it is reported that he has since refused to talk about it.

 King's X was the opening band for the tour's second North American leg and first European legs of the tour.
 L.A.
 Guns was the opening band for the third North American leg of the tour.